 Over the counter, co-codamol tablets contain 500mg of paracetamol and 8mg of codeine (8/500).
 Branded versions of products containing higher amounts of codeine combined with paracetamol are available over the counter.
 For example, Solpadeine Max contains 12.8mg of codeine and 500mg of paracetamol per tablet.

-Co-codamol is available in tablet and effervescent formulation.
-Effervescent tablets dissolve rapidly when placed in the water.
+Co-codamol over the counter is available in tablet and effervescent formulation.
+Effervescent tablets dissolve when placed in the water.
 The effervescent formulation allows for quicker absorption, hence much faster relief of the symptoms.

-No. Higher strength of co-codamol tablets and capsules (co-codamol 15/500 and co-codamol 30/500), are available as prescription medications and cannot be purchased over the counter.
-Prescription only co-codamol is one of the most commonly prescribed drugs in UK.
+No. Higher strength of Co-codamol tablets and capsules (Co-codamol 15/500 and Co-codamol 30/500), are available as prescription medications and cannot be purchased over the counter.
+Prescription-only Co-codamol is one of the most commonly prescribed drugs in the UK.

 The exact mechanism of action of paracetamol is not known.
 Paracetamol has both analgesic (helps with pain) and antipyretic properties (reduces temperature).
 Paracetamol does not have anti-inflammatory properties.

 Codeine is classified as a weak opioid.
 Its analgesic actions are thought to be 1/10 of that induced by morphine (Mattia & Coluzzi, 2015).
-Once in the body codeine is transformed (metabolised) into different active substances, one including morphine, which is responsible for analgesics actions.
+Once in the body, codeine is transformed (metabolised) into different active substances, including morphine, which is responsible for analgesics actions.

+Generally, drugs work by binding to a receptor.
 Codeine acts on opioid receptors found in the body, including the brain and gastrointestinal system.
 Opioid receptors have a role in pain control and transmission.
-When codeine/morphine binds to target receptors it stops pain signals from the brain to the affected parts of the body.
+When codeine/morphine binds to target receptors, it stops pain signals from the brain to the affected parts of the body.

-Codeine weakly binds to opioid receptors, however, its metabolite, morphine has 200-fold better affinity for those receptors (Dean, 2016).
+Codeine weakly binds to opioid receptors; however, its metabolite (part of codeine which is transformed in the body), morphine, has 200-fold better affinity for those receptors (Dean, 2016).
 Therefore, the analgesic effects of codeine depend on how much codeine is transformed into morphine in our body.

 On prolong use:

-Over the counter co-codamol should not be used for more than 3 days at any given time.
-UK licensing for all codeine containing products requires prominent information on the packaging stating ‘Can cause addiction.
-For 3 days use only.’
+Over the counter co-codamol should not be used for more than three days at any given time.
+The UK licensing for all codeine-containing products requires prominent information on the packaging stating ‘Can cause addiction.
+For three days use only.’

 Addiction becomes prominent with physical symptoms such as cravings for the drug.
-In case of codeine, some signs of addiction include anxiety, mood swings, drowsiness, nausea, constipation, dry mouth and more (Read more on symptoms of codeine addiction on TalktoFrank).
+In case of codeine, some signs of addiction include:

 Overall over the counter co-codamol may provide better pain relief than paracetamol or ibuprofen alone.
 However, patients need to be aware of side effects associated with codeine use and its addictive properties.

-Sadly co-codamol became popular for all the wrong reason.
-Co-codamol is too cheap and easily accessible despite of its classification as pharmacy only medicine.
-Pharmacy teams need to be more vigilant and recognise repeated request for co-codamol by the same patients and refuse the sale when necessary.
+Sadly co-codamol became popular for all the wrong reasons.
+Co-codamol is too cheap and easily accessible despite of being classified as pharmacy only medicine.